Lemelson Foundation

-The Lemelson Foundation is an American 501(c)(3) private foundation.
-It was started in 1993 by Jerome H. Lemelson and his wife Dorothy.
-The foundation held total net assets of 444,124,049 at the end of 2020 and at the end of 2021.
-The Foundation seeks to harness the power of invention and innovation to accelerate climate action and improve lives around the world.
+The Lemelson Foundation is an American 501(c)(3) private foundation based in Portland, Oregon.
+It was founded in 1992 by Jerome H. Lemelson and his wife Dorothy Lemelson.
+The foundation held total net assets of $444 million at the end of 2020 and $414 million in 2024.
+It invests around $16 million a year, focusing on education and invention in the US, Kenya, and India, and on climate and ecosystems globally.
+The foundation has committed more than $290 million in grants and programme-related investments (PRIs) since its inception.
+The foundation seeks to harness the power of invention and innovation to accelerate climate action, support innovations in agriculture, water, sanitations, biodiversity, energy, education, and improve lives around the world.

 Origins

 Jerome H. Lemelson based the foundation on his personal beliefs about the role of invention and inventors in the US economy.
 He believed that invention and innovation were keys to American economic success and dynamism.
 As a young inventor, Lemelson conceived of the idea of a foundation that would support and celebrate independent inventors.
 He organized the foundation as a resource for young inventors to support them with funding, connections to role models, and training that would give emerging inventors the ability to develop, refine, and take their inventions to market.

-In 1993, Jerome, his wife Dorothy, and his sons and their families established the Lemelson Foundation.
+In 1992, Jerome Lemelson and his wife established the Lemelson Foundation.
 A memorial video produced after Lemelson's death includes this statement he made in 1996: "I have had a substantial amount of success in the last five years licensing my patents, and I feel I have an obligation to plow back a portion of the income I made to improve the lot of the inventor in America, and to improve the future economy of this country."
 During the 1990s, the foundation granted to a small group of grantees, including the Smithsonian National Museum of American History, and the Massachusetts Institute of Technology.
 More recently the foundation has granted to a wider variety of organizations in the United States and the developing world.

 After Lemelson died in 1997, the foundation expanded its funding from programs in the US to include developing countries.
 In 2003, the foundation hired its first executive director and expanded its programs to support young inventors around the world and focus on economic development in poor countries.
 Dorothy Lemelson, Lemelson's widow and president of the foundation, stated that "this new direction as an expansion of her husband's original vision."
 She explained, "All his life, Jerry wanted to celebrate American invention.
 He felt it was what made this country strong.
 Now it's time to turn to the rest of the world and see what we can do for them."